benjymous/annotations/sandman/sandman-special1.md

 - Jim W Lai <jwtlai@jeeves.uwaterloo.ca> wondered about Desire's involvement in Orpheus' tragedy, helped support _my_ position on the hippogriff controversy, identified the triple caryatid, spotted details of Death's flat, watched Death's chest, identified the golden bough, reported Graves' Bacchae hypothesis, talked about Greek tunes, the way to a man's liver, and complained about the alleged alternation of Greek and Roman names.
 - Carl Fink (carlf@panix.com) speculated about Eurydice's hair.
 - Ralf Hildebrandt added more details.
+- Richard Munn noted the significance of the last three panels.